redapemusic35/Emotional-Data-and-Moral-Learning/content/home/hero.md

 Philosophers have argued in favor of narrative as a source for moral knowledge.
 Assuming that music may represent a kind of narrative, what means are available to us which might help us understand what kinds of moral knowledge is represented by various popular music styles.

+In her book “Wandering in Darkness,” Eleonore @stum10 argues that narrative can be a source of knowledge.
+However, it is not immediately clear to me just how this might work.
+One intuition is that narrative can be thought of as a kind of testimony which relies on more than just our cognitive faculties, but our conative ones as well.
+Looking at literature in the philosophy of music, particularly at the phenomenons of emotional expression and contagion, I believe that a case can be made which shows just how this might work, that narratives are a source of knowledge.
+I begin by developing what I believe to be the best version of Stump’s argument.
+I then explain conation and the importance of it in moral motivation.
+In the remainder of the paper, I look at various aspects of emotional expression and the accompanying phenomenon of emotional contagion in the philosophy of music.
+Relying on these two important concepts, I argue that these should provide an important way for us to understand how narratives may provide some kind of moral instruction not available to us by moral testimony alone.
+I conclude by arguing that what Stump calls 'Fransican knowledge', is merely that which is developed via our conative faculties.

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/redapemusic35/Emotional-Data-and-Moral-Learning/generate" data-icon="octicon-repo-template" aria-label="Use this template redapemusic35/Emotional-Data-and-Moral-Learning on GitHub">Use this template</a>